• Skip to primary navigation

 As the name hints, this method is all about getting your ground beans into a bag and brewing it in your mug just like tea.

-If you are going to use a filter paper, load it up with the same amount of grounds you would normally use in a cup.
-So that’s about two or three teaspoons.
-Fold the top of the filter over to enclose the grounds and hold it closed with a paper clip or binder.
+1. If you are going to use a filter paper, load it up with the same amount of grounds you would normally use in a cup.
+So that’s about 1-2 tablespoons of ground coffee Fold the top of the filter over to enclose the grounds and hold it closed with a paper clip or binder clip.
 You could even staple it shut if you’re confident the staple won’t come out.

-• Use a big microwave-safe mug.
-Fill it about two thirds full.
+2. Use a big microwave-safe mug.
+Fill it about two-thirds full.
 That will give you space for the coffee-bag.

-• Put your mug in the microwave, and give it a 60-second blast at full power.
+3. Put your mug in the microwave oven, and give it a 60-second blast at its full power level.
 A good indication is steam billowing from your mug.

-• If you’re not convinced your mug is warm enough yet, put it back in the microwave for ten-second blasts until it’s cosy enough.
+5. If you’re not convinced your mug is warm enough yet, put it back in the microwave for ten-second blasts until it’s cozy enough.

-• Depending on how you’ve improvised your coffee bag, you might be able to just pick it out of the mug with your fingers, but be careful that thing is hot!
-A fork could be the perfect tool to fish that bag out your mug.
+8. Depending on how you’ve improvised your coffee bag, you might be able to just pick it out of the mug with your fingers, but be careful that thing is hot!
+A fork could be the perfect tool to fish that bag out of your mug.

 Tah-dah!
-One mug of java.
+One cup of coffee.
 Go ahead and add any milk or sugar or just enjoy it black.
 Don’t forget you can compost your used coffee grounds.

 The Let It Settle Method